Gertrude's Secrets

-Gertrude's Secrets is a 1984 children's edutainment video game by The Learning Company.
+Gertrude's Secrets is a 1984 children's educational video game by The Learning Company.

 The goal is to solve puzzles and find secrets along with Gertrude the goose.
 The variety of puzzles involve basic recognition of shapes, colors, and patterns.
 The puzzles are designed to develop basic skills of logic and reasoning.
 A companion game, Gertrude's Puzzles was released at the same time.
-Gertrude's Secrets was released for MS-DOS, Commodore 64, and the Apple II series.
+Gertrude's Secrets was released for MS-DOS, Commodore 64, and Apple II.

 Gameplay

 Gertrude's Secrets features rooms filled with puzzles to be solved by arranging objects by shape and color.
 It is played by dragging Gertrude the Puzzle Bird into one of the various rooms.
 Gertrude then brings various shapes into the rooms which have to be arranged appropriately.
 Upon completion of the puzzle, Gertrude awards the player with a prize called a "treasure" which is stored in the player's treasure room.
 Puzzle types include "loop" and train puzzles.